xot/ElectraOne/DOCUMENTATION.md

 - a [mixer](#the-mixer) with a E1 preset in bank 6 slot 1 (```MIXER_PRESET_SLOT```), and
 - a [current device](#device-control) with a E1 preset in bank 6 slot 2 (```EFFECT_PRESET_SLOT```).

+(It also supports two interconnected E1s where one controls the current device and the other controls the mixer.)
 Their implementation is described further below, after a brief introduction on remote scripts and MIDI.

 # Some background